 git subtree add --prefix=lib lib master

-Breakdown: prefix defines the folder, ui is the name of the rain-ui remote, master is the branch you are pulling from the rain-ui remote
+Breakdown: prefix defines the folder, lib is the name of the remote repository for the lib project, master is the branch you are pulling from the lib remote

 Pushing to the lib repository